MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/fsrm-overview.md

  The features included with File Server Resource Manager can be configured and managed by using the File Server Resource Manager Microsoft Management Console (MMC) or by using Windows PowerShell.

 > [!IMPORTANT]
 >  File Server Resource Manager supports volumes formatted with the NTFS file system only.
-The Resilient File System is not supported.
+The Resilient File System isn't supported.

 ##  <a name="BKMK_APP"></a> Practical applications
  Some practical applications for File Server Resource Manager include: